c0c0n3/source-watcher/docs/arch/README.md

 ### Document status

-**Draft**.
-Even though this document is a first draft and many sections need to be expanded, the included material should be enough to gain an understanding of the OSM Ops architecture.
+**Work in progress**.
+Even though this document is a first draft and many sections need to be written, the included material should be enough to gain a basic understanding of the OSM Ops architecture.

 ### Prerequisites